michaelchi08/prototype/docs/camera/extrinsic_matrix.md

 correspond to the camera's rotation and translation.

-First we will examine parts of the extrinsic matrix and later we will look for alternative wayss of describing the camera's pose more intuitively.
+First we will examine parts of the extrinsic matrix and later we will look for alternative ways of describing the camera's pose more intuitively.

 The extrinsic matrix takes the form of a rigid transformation matrix: a $3
-\times 3$ rotation matrx in the left-block, and a $3 \times 1$ translation column-vector on the right:
+\times 3$ rotation matrix in the left-block, and a $3 \times 1$ translation column-vector on the right:

 \begin{equation}